13 Simple Vegetarian Summer Suppers

 Just because these cauliflower tacos are super simple and easy doesn’t mean they lack in flavor — there’s a medley of spicy, tangy, and cool flavors stuffed inside each tortilla.
 Bonus: They can be made in advance when you want to get a jump on dinner.

 If your love for broccoli runs deep, this is the most delicious way to turn your favorite green veggie into the main course.
 Garlicky roasted broccoli is partnered with briny feta, crunchy onions, tangy Peppadews, and a wildly flavorful sauce that ties it all together for a weeknight dinner that’s ready in no time.

 There is no better way to tackle pasta night during the summer months than with this simple and elegant meal.
 Herby pesto, spinach, and a squeeze of lemon juice come together to keep it fresh, and the chopped almond topping adds crunch.

 Taco night doesn’t get any easier than when the whole meal comes together on a single sheet pan.
 You can count on big flavors, easy cooking, and a super-quick cleanup with this one.

 Vegetable stir-fries are my number-one savior for simple and satisfying weeknight dinners.
-It's a quick way to clean out the crisper or use up your famers market/CSA haul, and versatile enough to work with whatever you have on hand.
+It’s a quick way to clean out the crisper or use up your famers market or CSA haul, and versatile enough to work with whatever you have on hand.